thegrumpys/odop/docs/Help/launchODOP.md

 which is used in the ODOP Introduction and Getting Started instructions.
 Select the Solid design type before continuing with those instructions.

-At a minimum, each design type is supplied with a default design by the name of "startup".
+At a minimum, each design type is supplied with a default design by the name of "Startup".
 Leave this startup design selected in order to continue with the ODOP Introduction and Getting Started instructions.